Monthly Recap, December 2024

 • The Greenlink Interconnector completed “coupling” for the first time on December 13.
 Since then, we have seen some activity from this new interconnector between Ireland and GB (shown on the chart below), as this high-voltage direct current (HVDC) submarine power cable is expected to ramp up its operations soon and has a maximum capacity of 500MW.

-We haven’t seen the end of coal power in Ireland or the coupling of the Greenlink Interconnector covered in the news at all.
+We haven’t seen the coupling of the Greenlink Interconnector covered in the news at all.
 Perhaps these stories will eventually be covered once ESB/EirGrid finish putting together their press releases!
+Facetiousness aside: journalists, you are more than welcome to use these tips.

 Sign up for our newsletter